 - Human-elephant conflicts, which often leads to their death

-- Poaching due to global poaching crisis for ivory.
+- Poaching due to the growing demand for ivory.
 This is new to Borneo as of 2017.

 - Lifespan 55-70